-The Striped Hyena, is mainly found in Central Asia, North Africa, East Africa, Middle East, and India.
-Striped Hyenas are nocturnal animals.
-They can hunt when it’s totally dark with no problem.
-Despite being skilled hunters, Striped Hyenas are scavengers, they rarely hunt live animals.
-The Striped Hyena is a near-threatened species with a global population estimated to be under 10,000 mature individuals, which means it’s near-threatened.
-The reason the Striped Hyena is near-threatened is because hunting, poisoning, habitat lost, and road accidents are the major factors contributing to their decline and pushing them closer towards becoming a threatened species.
+The Striped Hyena is mainly native to Central Asia, North and East Africa, Middle East, and India.
+Striped Hyenas take advantage of being nocturnal and can hunt when it is totally dark with no problem.
+Despite being skilled hunters, Striped Hyenas are scavengers and rarely hunt live animals.
+The Striped Hyena is a near-threatened species with a global population estimated to be under 10,000 mature individuals.
+Hunting, poisoning, habitat lost, and road accidents are the major factors contributing to their decline and pushing them closer towards becoming a threatened species.